Imagen dinámica

 Color Adaptation for Different Media

 In the digital world, it’s crucial to consider how your colors will look on different devices and platforms.
-What looks perfect on your monitor may look different on a mobile phone or in a physical print.
+What looks perfect on your monitor may look different on a mobile phone or in physical print.
 Some tips for handling this:

 • Familiarize yourself with different color spaces (RGB for digital, CMYK for print).